Portarlington (UK Parliament constituency)

-Portarlington was a rotten borough and is a former United Kingdom Parliament constituency, in Ireland, returning one MP.
+Portarlington was a rotten borough and was a United Kingdom Parliament constituency in Ireland, returning one MP from 1801 to 1885.
 It was an original constituency represented in Parliament when the Union of Great Britain and Ireland took effect on 1 January 1801.

 Boundaries

-This constituency was the parliamentary borough of Portarlington in Queen's County, now called County Laois.
+This constituency was the parliamentary borough of Portarlington in Queen's County (renamed County Laois in 1920).